ayushdhingra02/kvhrsite/README.md

 # kvhrsite
-# to startthis project first intall the dependencies using
+# to start this project first intall the dependencies using
 npm install

 # and to start it